The author, Tad Hopp is graduating a PCUSA seminary – an extremely liberal, left-wing denomination.

 The idea of gradation of sin and reward is based upon God’s justice.
 If I commit twice as many sins as another person, justice demands that the punishment fits the crime.
 If I’ve been twice as virtuous as another person, justice demands that I get more of a reward.
 God tells us that entrance into heaven will be only on the basis of the merit of Christ, but once we get to heaven, rewards will be dispensed according to works.
 Those who have been abundant in good works will receive an abundant reward.
 Those who have been derelict and negligent in good works will have a small reward in heaven.
 By the same token, those who have been grievous enemies of God will have severe torments in hell.
 Those who have been less hostile will have a lesser punishment at the hands of God.
 He is perfectly just, and when He judges, He will take into account all of the extenuating circumstances.
 Jesus said, “I tell you, on the day of judgment people will give account for every careless word they speak” (Matt.
 12:36).

-I thought it was ironic that, earlier this very week, my friend Dina sent me a sermon where that exact passage (John 19) was brought up by the pastor.
+A while back, my friend Dina sent me a sermon where that exact passage (John 19) was brought up by the pastor.

 I think the correct position is that any sin is enough to separate you from God, but some sins are more severe than others in God’s objective standard of right and wrong.